duane-edgington/bio-ai/README.md

 Now that the data is downloaded, you can train a model.
 Train a model by first splitting the data first, e.g.

-**Note** this will randomly split 85% of the data for training, 10% for a validation and 5% as a hold out for testing.
+**Note** this will randomly split 85% of the data for training, 10% for validation and 5% as a hold out for testing.

 ```shell
 deepsea-ai split --input Baseline --output BaselineSplit